Knoose/Save_the_Rain/README.md

 Click **Update Driver**, and select **Browse for driver software on your computer**.

 Navigate to your Downloads folder, or wherever you unzipped the drivers.
 If you have a problem installing, you may have to temporarily disable the digitally signed driver enforcement policy.
 (We're sorry.)
-There are good instructions on how to do that [here]:http://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/.
+There are good instructions on how to do that [here] (http://www.howtogeek.com/167723/how-to-disable-driver-signature-verification-on-64-bit-windows-8.1-so-that-you-can-install-unsigned-drivers/).

 ##### Opening Comand Prompt

+You'll need to open the command prompt for this next part.
+You can also use Powershell or a similar command line tool if that is what you are used to.
+To open the command prompt: 1) Mouse over the upper right hand corner of the screen and select "Search" 2) Search for cmd in the search box 3) Click on Command Prompt.

+Now your Command Prompt, is open for use.

+##### Installing the Particle CLI

+In the Command Prompt window, type: npm install -g particle-cli and press enter.

+Now let's try using the CLI!

+#### Connecting your Device

+Please follow the instructions at https://setup.particle.io.

+If your device is not connecting, try troubleshooting [here] (here).

+[More info on the CLI is available] (More info on the CLI is available).

 Smart Rain Gauge